 Our policy is to borrow centrally, using a variety of capital market issues and borrowing facilities, to meet anticipated funding requirements.

 These borrowings, together with cash generated from operations, are on-lent, contributed as equity to certain subsidiaries or used to pay dividends and make acquisitions.
 GSK did not make any share repurchases in 2009.

 Total capital (equity and net debt) of the Group has increased from £18,491 million in 2008 to £20,186 million in 2009.
 The increase of £1,695 million principally represents the retained profit for the year offset by actuarial losses on defined benefit pension plans and a reduction in net debt.
 Net debt reduced compared with 2008 primarily as a consequence of GSK's decision to suspend share repurchases in 2009.
-The Group's positive cash generation along with the issuance of a \square 1.6 billion bond under our EMTN programme and \$1 billion of commercial paper was sufficient to repay maturing short-term debt and finance the Group's acquisitions in the year whilst also increasing the Group's overall cash position at 31st December 2009.
+The Group's positive cash generation along with the issuance of a €1.6 billion bond under our EMTN programme and \$1 billion of commercial paper was sufficient to repay maturing short-term debt and finance the Group's overall cash position at 31st December 2009.